kissmetrics/km-support/_posts/2013-03-28-saas-revenue-essentials.md

 We've also accounted for businesses that don't bill exactly every single month.
 Even if you are billing your customers, say, annually, you can record that annual revenue amount just *once*, and we'll display each customer's month-by-month revenue by breaking that one annual revenue into 12 pieces.

-If you are a SaaS business interested in testing out this report, please email [stevecox@kissmetrics.com][request] to request early access.

 This guide will use the following format:

 **Example Recommended Event** <br />